gutenbergtools/gutenbergsite/site/about/background/mission_statement.md

 permalink: /about/background/mission_statement.html
 ---

-The Project Gutenberg Mission Statement, by Micheal Hart
+The Project Gutenberg Mission Statement, by Michael Hart
 ========================================================

 The mission of Project Gutenberg is simple: